CITRINE KENNELS at Big Meadow Farm

 And Stonepoint Epsomite “Woodrow”

-This is all good.
-But, we go beyond the basics in making choices regarding the health of dogs in our breeding program.
+Add heart checks, eye exams, thyroid panels, DNA profiles, and other exams as needed and we have a wealth of information to work with in our program.
+We go beyond the basics in gathering information to make informed choices about the dogs we breed.
 We screen for allergies and skin conditions, behavior or temperament problems, structural and balance faults, dentition and bite issues, and much more.

 Are there early onset cancers to be concerned about in Golden Retrievers?
 Is there a cancer epidemic?
 What foods should one avoid?
 Are the guarantees that some breeders offer really worth a hill of beans?
 How do I make the best choice for my family, my hunting buddy?

 When a breeder makes the decision to pair two individual dogs to produce a litter, there is much at stake.
-Your happiness and pleasure in your pet or hunting companion is very much a part of what is at risk.
-The breeder’s future is on-the-line, too.
-A smart breeder is using their best judgment to conclude that the two dogs they are pairing will produce the best outcome, offer a pathway to a future of better constructed, healthier dogs for all.
+Your happiness and pleasure in your pet or hunting companion is very much a part of what we consider.

 Our recommendation is that you choose a breeder wisely.
-Choose someone with experience, pragmatic good sense, a value system that matches yours, & who understands your interest and needs.
-You are choosing the person who is responsible for bringing your pup into the world.
+Choose someone with experience, pragmatic good sense, a value system that matches yours & who understands your interests and needs.
+You are choosing the person who is responsible for bringing your new pup into the world.

 Telephone numbers for Lynn Tweedt-Rabinowe